swanson/no-extra-points/_posts/2019-02-13-rb-platoon-report-week-01.md

 **3rd Down back: Raijon Neal**

 Raijon Neal struggled this game as he averaged 1.3 ypc, had a drop and fumbled.
 While he only played 2 third down snaps, Memphis showed a willingness to use him in the passing game.
-Whether they keep that up is another story, but his 8 routes run did lead the backs.
+Whether they keep that up is another story, but his 8 routes run did lead all Memphis backs.

 Another interesting note is that a lot of his targets came when Silvers entered the game and Memphis coach Mike Singletary has already announced that Hackenberg will remain the starter in week two.
-While that hurts his ranking, he still has a slightly better outlook than Magee due to his passing game usage.
+While that hurts his ranking, he still has a slightly better outlook than Magee due to his passing game involvement.

 **Fullback: Anthony Manzo-Lewis**

-This one is pretty literal as he is literally their FB.
+This one is pretty literal as he is _literally_ their FB.
 While Manzo-Lewis did see the most snaps, he did just get 4 carries and only ran 3 routes.
 While he could fall backwards into a TD or 2pt conversion, he is basically unplayable.

 <div>
   <h3 class="team-header atl-header">Atlanta Legends</h3>